insujang/insujang.github.io/_posts/2017-04-01-using-jekyll-with-atom-editor.markdown

 I am using Markdown (Especially, Markdown Preview), Latex, Git, and Jekyll package on Atom.
 Here are some default shortcuts that I want to remember.

-\*\* Note: I have to look what is provided by [kramdown syntax](https://kramdown.gettalong.org/syntax.html), because Github Pages only supports kramdown and makrdown engines are slightly different from each other.
+\*\* Note: I have to look at what is provided by [kramdown syntax](https://kramdown.gettalong.org/syntax.html), because Github Pages only supports kramdown and markdown engines are slightly different from each other.